greenelab/phenoplier/environment/README.md

-# Manual conda environment installation and data download
+# Conda environment creation and data download

-If you want to run scripts/notebook from PhenoPLIER, you need to follow these steps to create a conda environment and download the necessary data.
+If you want to run scripts/notebooks from PhenoPLIER, you need to have a conda environment.

-Keep in mind that the software only runs on Linux or macOS, **Windows is not supported** now.
-If you want to run on Windows, use the Docker image instead.
+For that, you basically have two options: 1) create a local conda environment in your computer (explained here), or 2) use our Docker image (where you don't need to create a conda environment).
+**We strongly recommend** using our Docker image (see [main README.md](https://github.com/greenelab/phenoplier)), which will greatly simplify running the code and make sure you use the same environment for the analyses (for example, if you are willing to reproduce results in our manuscript).

+Below we explain how to create a local conda environment and download the necessary data.

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or Anaconda.